-About Google Search Console metrics and dimensions
+About metrics and dimensions from Google Search Console

 After integrating Google Search Console with Piwik PRO, you can use metrics and dimensions coming from the search console to build custom reports.
 Obviously, you can gain lots of insights by looking at the ready-made Google Search Console report.
 But if you fancy creating a report that has different data combined together, you are free to do it using custom reports.
 In this article, we’ll explain how.